danielatrivella/np3_ligand/np3_LigPCDS/README.md

 ##### Part B: The general schema used to train and obtain the validated DL models.

-In step 5 a stratified training dataset was created from Lig-PCDB with n=78902 ligands entries, separated in k=13 similar groups.
+In step 5 a stratified training dataset was created from LigPCDS with n=78902 ligands entries, separated in k=13 similar groups.

-In step 6 the Lig-PCDB entries of this dataset were used to train DL models in semantic segmentation tasks using Minkowski Engine [ref] architecture and its networks based on the 3D U-Net [ref]; cycles of training, evaluation and changes continued until good performance DL models were obtained.
+In step 6 the LigPCDS entries of this dataset were used to train DL models in semantic segmentation tasks using Minkowski Engine [ref] architecture and its networks based on the 3D U-Net [ref]; cycles of training, evaluation and changes continued until good performance DL models were obtained.

 ##### Part C: Validated labeling approaches.